 The first photos for the new costume drama reveal a sumptuous production of Louisa May Alcott’s classic.
-And now we have the trailer (below) for the coming-of-age story set in the aftermath of the Civil War.
+And now we have the trailer and the first clips (at end of article) for the coming-of-age story set in the aftermath of the Civil War.

 Portraying Jo, Meg, Amy, and Beth March, the film stars Saoirse Ronan, Emma Watson, Florence Pugh, Eliza Scanlen, with Timothée Chalamet as their neighbor Laurie, Laura Dern as Marmee, and Meryl Streep as Aunt March.

 The March sisters picnicking on the beach.
 From left to right: Emma Watson as Meg, Florence Pugh as Amy, Saoirse Ronan as Jo, and Eliza Scanlen as Beth.

 Saoirse Ronan as Jo March, and Timothée Chalamet as Laurie.
 “Jo is a girl with a boy’s name, Laurie is a boy with a girl’s name,” writer-director Greta Gerwig said.
 “In some ways they are each other’s twins.”

 Timothée Chalamet as Laurie, and Florence Pugh the youngest of the four March sisters, Amy.

 Saoirse Ronan as Jo March.